 Your front door is one of the most important aspects of your home.
-The colour, style and condition of your door add to the kerb appeal and overall look of your home.
+The colour, style, energy efficiency and condition of your door add to the kerb appeal and overall look of your home.
 When the exterior of your home needs freshening up, the front door should be one of the first things you consider changing.

 Building Regulations 2010

 Approximately 25% of the heat inside a home is lost through the windows and doors.
-The Building Regulations aim to reduce this figure so that homes can become more energy-efficient.
+The building regulations aim to reduce this figure so that older and modern homes can become more energy-efficient.

 Heat loss is measured in U-values, which applies to the entire door including the frame and glass.
 The minimum U-value allowed for an external door is 1.8w/m2k or less.